alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 An application is treated as urgent if it is for a product for which the VMD thinks there is an immediate, clinically threatening need.

 However if you think your individual application is urgent, please mark it as such and provide an explanation of the urgency.

-We also recommend that you contact the VMD at: [importcert@vmd.defra.gsi.gov.uk](mailto:importcert@vmd.defra.gsi.gov.uk).
+You should also contact the VMD at: [importcert@vmd.defra.gsi.gov.uk](mailto:importcert@vmd.defra.gsi.gov.uk).

 ##WDIC